ibiann/Software-Testing-2021-USTH/PhamChiTrung/chap1/Excercise-1.5.md

 * Program 1

-* a) Explain what is wrong with the given code.
-Describe the fault precisely by proposing a modification to the code.

-The code here is not right, because we need the for loop to go from the top to the bottom, but in this code, it only goes from the top to the element next to the bottom, so it can't have a perfect solution.
+* a) The code is incorrect since the for loop should go from top to bottom, but it only goes from top to the element close to the bottom in this code, thus it can't provide a perfect answer.

 ```
 public static int findLast (int[] x, int y)
 {